 Festivals and Celebrations in Morocco in February

 Second Week of February – Approximately 250 kilometers from Agadir, is the beautiful and secluded oasis of Tafraoute.
-During the second week of February, Tafraoute celebrates their annual Almond Blossom Festival.
+During the second week of February, Tafraoute celebrates its annual Almond Blossom Festival.
 Enjoy amazing and delicious traditional Amazigh (Berber) food and live music and dance performances every night of the festival, while taking in the beauty of the blossoming almond trees.
 If you are in the region, it is not to be missed.
 And if you are even nearby, it is well worth the trip!

 What to Do in Morocco in February